 What should I look for on the best coffee maker with grinder?

-Coffee makers with grinders can be a complex leap if you are not very skilled preparing coffee, because they will require from you much more than just throwing preground coffee and water on the tank.
+These coffee makers can be a complex leap if you are not very skilled preparing coffee, because they will require from you much more than just throwing ground coffee and water on the tank.
 Coffee makers are not, on the other hand, as complex as espresso machines, but even the latter are mostly automated to make your life easy.

-If this is supposed to be your first coffee maker with grinder, stick to models that you can prepare your coffee with few pushing on buttons.
+If this is supposed to be your first coffee maker of this type, stick to models that you can prepare your coffee with few push on the buttons.
 They are a good training station for people who are interested in the future to migrate to barista machines, but as coffee makers, they are excellent and can be a bit too much for neophytes, so the possibility of programming the machine to brew automatically, as well as a more simple setup to adjust coffee grinding will make your more intimate of your coffee machine faster.

-Speaking of automation, whether the machine is a coffee maker, espresso machine, coffee maker with grinder or any other kind of coffee machine, is always essential that you can make benefit from a wide array of options when the matter is brewing coffee, including strength customization, servings, amount of coffee and, of course, the grinding settings.
+Speaking of automation, whether the machine is a coffee maker, espresso machine, coffee maker with grinder or any other kind of coffee machine, is always essential that you can make benefit from a wide array of options when the matter is tow grind and brew, including strength customization, servings, amount of coffee and, of course, the grind control.

-The more of this material in the build of your coffee maker with grinder, the better.
+The more of stainless steel material in the build of your coffee maker, the better.
 Stainless steel is the best to preserve the taste of a good brewed coffee as well as to clean them well afterwards.
 All coffee machines operate with high temperatures, so you want some material that is resilient to that temperature oscillation, as after some years of use, plastic can easily degrade.